Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 “In the end, you should be able to mute the music and the sound effects retain a musical quality on their own.”

-Descendants 4 and the sound of an army
+Descendants 4 and the Sound of an Army

 Mark points to Descendants: The Rise of Red as a clean example of this method.

-Early in the movie there's a song with soldiers stomping in unison.
+Early in the movie, there’s a song with soldiers stomping in unison.
 It was a perfect candidate for a full dance foley pass.
 The marching was cut to the music, and he followed the same steps he always follows.

 He pulls up a session screenshot.
 At the top is the drum stem from music editorial, used to match the stomps in time with the song.
 Each stomp is built from multiple layers at different intensities.
 When they play together, it feels natural, like a group.
-Then the sequence gets further refinement as more effects come in, including fireworks and explosions.
+The sequence gets further refinement as more effects come in, including fireworks and explosions.

 And then he says the part people never believe at first.

-“When you watch Descendants: The Rise of Red remember that all those soldiers stomping around is just me by myself in my living room,” he tells me.
-“Oh the magic of sound.”
+“When you watch Descendants: The Rise of Red, remember that all those soldiers stomping around is just me by myself in my living room,” he tells me.
+“Oh, the magic of sound.”

 That is “Woodland Hills Foley” in one sentence.